Escape to a peaceful island in the sun for golf, cycling and diving among coral reefs

 The only way to get to Miyako Island is by plane.

 For getting around the island, some hotels organize shuttle buses for their guests, but the local bus service is not easy to access.
 The best way to get around is by rented car or taxi.
-It's possible to drive around the whole island in an hour.
+It's possible to drive around the whole island in three to four hour.
 You can also find bicycles and scooters for rent.

 There are nine inhabited islands that make up the Miyako Islands